Constrained Restless Bandits for Dynamic Scheduling in Cyber-Physical Systems: Constrained restless single armed bandit

 \begin{definition}(Whittle's index) For a given belief $\pi \in [0,1],$ Whittle's index $W(\pi)$ is the minimum subsidy for which, not playing the arm will be the optimal action.

 \end{definition}

-We will now look at an algorithm for computing Whittle's index.
+An algorithm for computing Whittle's index.
 Algorithm~\ref{algo:WI} is based on two timescale stochastic approximation.

+The algorithm runs on two timescales; value iteration algorithm runs on the faster timescale, while subsidy $w$ is updated on the slower timescale.
+That is, the value function $\mathcal{L}_w^0V(\pi,1)$, $\mathcal{L}_w^1V(\pi,1)$ are updated on faster timescale, while the value of $w_t$ is updated along the slower one.
+In this algorithm, the algorithm on the faster timescale views $w_t$ as quasi-static, and runs value iteration till convergence.
+Whenever $|\mathcal{L}_{w_t}^1V(\pi,1)-\mathcal{L}_{w_t}^0V(\pi,1)|>h,$ then $w_t$ is updated according to equation~\eqref{eqn:update_w_t}.
+Otherwise, subsidy or index $W(\pi,1) = w_t.$

-Notice that the algorithm runs on two timescales.
-Along the faster timescale the values of $\mathcal{L}_w^0V(\pi,1)$, $\mathcal{L}_w^1V(\pi,1)$ are updated, while the value of $w_t$ is updated along the slower one.
-It is a well known result in stochastic approximation that, such two-timescale algorithms converge if the sequence $ \alpha_t $ is decreasing, $ \sum_t \alpha_t = \infty $ and $\sum_t \alpha_t^2 <\infty.$ This convergence is almost sure as shown in Theorem $2$, \cite[Chapter 6]{Borkar08}.
+In stochastic approximation, two-timescale algorithms converge if the sequence $ \alpha_t $ is decreasing, $ \sum_t \alpha_t = \infty $ and $\sum_t \alpha_t^2 <\infty.$ This convergence is almost sure as shown in Theorem $2$, \cite[Chapter 6]{Borkar08}.
 If $ \alpha_t $ is replaced with a tiny constant value $ \alpha, $ there is convergence with high probability; see \cite[Section 9.3]{Borkar08}.

+A closed form index formula is not feasible for our model and the stochastic approximation algorithm is computationally expensive.
+This motivates us look for alternate heuristic policy without compromising on performance.